 Your basement might already be finished but needs a thorough renovation job.
 In that case, it pays to work with an expert that specializes in remodeling.

-That pro will work as your general contractor, and subcontract specialized tasks like waterproofing, electrical, and plumbing.
+That pro will work as your general contractor, and subcontract specialized tasks like waterproofing, electrical, HVAC, and plumbing.
 Unless you plan to change the layout of the space, these tasks will not be as significant as they are for basement finishing.

 The most important decision you’ll make when entering a basement remodeling project is choosing your contractors.
 When deciding between several companies, price should not be your only concern.
 Instead, take these steps to strike a balance between budget and quality: